pretix/pretix-docs/docs/tutorial/products.md

 # Products

-A product is anything that you sell via pretix: tickets, gift cards, meal passes, conference t-shirts and so on.
+A product is anything that is sold via pretix: tickets, gift cards, meal passes, conference t-shirts and so on.
-You will be selling a variety of products in your shop.
+We will be selling a variety of products in our shop.
-This article guides you through the process of creating products and making them available in your shop.
+In this article, we will go through the process of creating products and making them available in our shop.
 We are going to start by creating categories to sort our products into.
 We will then create the following products: